 As part of your process for organizing applicants to your project, you can move candidates to various folders (aka "buckets" or "tabs").

-The Application Manager supports six primary folders: Submissions, Auditions, Callbacks, Hire & Pay, Invited, and Archived.
+The Application Manager supports six primary folders: Submissions, Auditions, Callbacks, Hire, Invited, and Archived.

-An eighth folder, "All Folders," will also appear when you're viewing your Shortlists (providing a view of all of your shortlisted applicants/"selects" from across all of the other folders).
-And a ninth folder, "Suggestions," will also appear once you've drilled down to a specific role (the Suggestions folder provides a randomized selection of additional candidates from the platform's Talent Database that you might want to invite to apply to the role).
+A seventh folder, "All Folders," will also appear when you're viewing your Shortlists (providing a view of all of your shortlisted applicants/"selects" from across all of the other folders).
+And an eighth folder, "Suggestions," will also appear once you've drilled down to a specific role (the Suggestions folder provides a randomized selection of additional candidates from the platform's Talent Database that you might want to invite to apply to the role).

 Plus, each folder has its own unique set of sub-folders.